Rypple, which provides cloud services, wanted to show that its solution increases the efficiency of managers and employees.

 We must use our seconds wisely.
 Throwing a text on our side of the wall hoping to encourage someone to read, we miss the goal.
 Time is money… and the explainer video allows us to make the most of that time.

-Below are examples of an explainer video that show how a well done animation can attract and keep the audience’s attention, generate leads and increase sales.
+Below are examples of explainer videos that show how a well done animation can attract and keep the audience’s attention, generate leads and increase sales.

 More about the advantages of an explainer video: What is explainer video (and how your business can benefit from it)?